Arduino-IRremote/Arduino-IRremote/README.md

 - New universal **Pulse Distance Width decoder** added, which covers some previous unknown protocols.
 - Printout of code how to send received command by `IrReceiver.printIRSendUsage(&Serial)`.
 - Support for more than 64 bit data for universal decoder and sender.
+- Callback after receiving a command - call your own code if a message was received.

 # Converting your 3.x program to the 4.x version
 - You must replace `#define DECODE_DISTANCE_WIDTH` by `#define DECODE_DISTANCE_WIDTH` (only if you explicitly enabled this decoder).